unsetbit/p/README.md

 * Connect to other browsers using [a simple WebSocket server](https://github.com/oztu/onramp).
 * Connect to other browsers using your established connections to other browsers.
 This is what makes P unique: it allows for transitive connections across peers, allowing easy creation of mesh networks.

-After a connection is established the middleman is no longer nescessary – no proxies are involved.
+After a connection is established the middleman is no longer necessary – no proxies are involved.

 This is made possible by an unstable and young technology -- [WebRTC](http://www.webrtc.org/).
 Currently, only Chrome and Firefox support this technology.

 [onramp](https://github.com/oztu/onramp), a simple WebSocket server, is used as the signaling channel to establish initial connections.

 ## API